Why Germany refuses weapons deliveries to Ukraine | DW | 19.01.2022

 Talk of weapons and military intervention can be politically dangerous in Germany.
 The Greens' Robert Habeck found that out last year when he supported sending "defensive" weapons to Ukraine.
 The current vice-chancellor and economics minister was widely criticized at the time and later claimed he meant demining equipment.

 What makes a weapon "defensive" can be in the eye of the beholder, and at least some members of the governing parties have begun to express interest in defining what that is.
-Marie-Agnes Strack-Zimmermann, a liberal Free Democrat who chairs the defense committee and has opposed weapons deliveries to Ukraine, told the Bild tabloid that the position should be "reconsidered."
+Marie-Agnes Strack-Zimmermann, the FDP chair of the defense committee and an opponent of weapons deliveries to Ukraine, told the Bild tabloid that the current stance should be "reconsidered."

-Critics argue that in wars and armed conflicts, weapons developed for defensive purposes (anti-tank/anti-aircraft, etc.) have also been used offensively.
+Critics argue that, in wars and conflicts, arms developed for defensive purposes, such as anti-tank and anti-aircraft weapons, have also been used offensively.
 What seems to be decisive here is not the original design idea for a weapon, but the will of the user for the respective application.

-Germany's previous government, led by the Christian Democrats, made a vague commitment to the United States to punish Russia for any aggression.
+Germany's previous government, led by the Christian Democrats (CDU), made a vague commitment to the United States to punish Russia for any aggression.
 Now in opposition, some CDU members are criticizing the new government for "hiding behind" its restrictive arms control policy.

 "We cannot reject Ukraine's request for defensive weapons that could fend off a possible Russian attack," Henning Otte, who sits on the Bundestag's defense committee, told Bild.